Krishnasindhuja/Analytics-in-Python/README.md

 # Analytics-in-Python

-Experimental learning with Python used in Analytics.
+Experimental learning of Analytics using Python.
 Includes short programs and understanding step by step processes in the course of learning the implementation.
-Starts with Python progrmming.
-Then runs down to understanding Google API and comes to Webscraping
+Starts with Python programming, understanding Google API and Webscraping